qmk/qmk_firmware/keyboards/maxipad/readme.md

 ## Building

+Change the config.h pinout to match your mcu!!

 Download or clone the whole firmware and navigate to the keyboards/maxipad folder.
 Once your dev env is setup, you'll be able to type `make` to generate your .hex - you can then use the Teensy Loader to program your .hex file.

 Depending on which keymap you would like to use, you will have to compile slightly differently.